live-buildings/data-model/datamodels.md

 -  `alternateName`: An alternative name for this item
    -  Attribute type: **Property**.
    -  Optional
--  `category`: Category of the building.
-Enum:'apartments, bakehouse, barn, bridge, bungalow, bunker, cathedral, cabin, carport, chapel, church, civic, commercial, conservatory, construction, cowshed, detached, digester, dormitory, farm, farm_auxiliary, garage, garages, garbage_shed, grandstand, greenhouse, hangar, hospital, hotel, house, houseboat, hut, industrial, kindergarten, kiosk, mosque, office, parking, pavilion, public, residential, retail, riding_hall, roof, ruins, school, service, shed, shrine, stable, stadium, static_caravan, sty, synagogue, temple, terrace, train_station, transformer_tower, transportation, university, warehouse, water_tower'
+-  `category`: Category of the site.
+Enum:'commercial, industrial, office, parking, residential, retail, service, technical, warehouse'
    -  Attribute type: **Property**.
-   -  Required
+   -  Optional
 -  `address`: The mailing address of the item
    -  Attribute type: **Property**. [address](https://schema.org/address)
-   -  Required
+   -  Optional
 -  `location`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon
    -  Attribute type: **GeoProperty**.
    -  Optional